Moonshine-IDE/MoonshineWebsite/docs/recaptcha/grails/index.md

 This is the method that receives information from our front end.
 It also returns the final response.

 ###### Step 21
-Let's create logic that automatically adds the first user each time our applicaton starts.
+Let's create logic that automatically adds the first user each time our application starts.
 Go to `grails-app/init/captchaserver/BootStrap.groovy` and update init function from this:
 ```
 def init = { servletContext ->
 }